tsundberg/gradle-cucumber-runner/README.md

 Doing so will forward the expression `not @wip` to the option `-tags` and finally to Cucumber.

+#### Plugins

+Cucumber supports usage of multiple plugins at the same time.

+Specify them as an array of strings in the build file

+    plugin = ['se.thinkcode.progress.ProgressPrinter', 'se.thinkcode.report.MultiSeamHtmlReport:./build/reports']

+Or specify them as a command line option:

+    --plugin "se.thinkcode.progress.ProgressPrinter, se.thinkcode.report.MultiSeamHtmlReport:./build/reports"

+The string will be divided into an array with `,` as delimiter.
+Any whitespace around `,` will be removed.

+This will specify that two plugins will be used and there names are

+* `se.thinkcode.progress.ProgressPrinter`
+* `se.thinkcode.report.MultiSeamHtmlReport:./build/reports`

+The `se.thinkcode.report.MultiSeamHtmlReport:./build/reports` plugin will be configured to use the directory `./build/reports`.

 ### Running features in parallel